osmandapp/docs/content/osmand/start-with/first-steps.md

 {% endios %}

-**Note**: Application is not properly functional without offline maps which are not distributed within application.
-Even though application supports [Vector maps](/osmand/map/vector-maps) and  [Raster maps](/osmand/map/raster-maps), it is highly recommend to start with Offline Vector Maps to get all features properly functioning such as [Search](/osmand/search), [Navigation](//osmand/navigation),  [Context menu](/osmand/map/map-context-menu).
+**Note**: Application is not properly functional without offline maps which are not distributed within the application.
+Even though application supports [Vector maps](/osmand/map/vector-maps) and  [Raster maps](/osmand/map/raster-maps), it is highly recommended to start with Offline Vector Maps to get all features properly functioning such as [Search](/osmand/search), [Navigation](//osmand/navigation),  [Context menu](/osmand/map/map-context-menu).

 [Read more](/osmand/start-with/download-maps) about download map options.